 After five years of holding a work visa, employees can typically apply for long-term residence.

-Requirements to Obtain a Work Visa in Spain
+Requirements to Obtain Spain Work Visas

 As soon as your employee arrives in Spain, they must apply for a foreigner’s identity card/number (TIE/NIE) with a local foreigners office or police station within 30 days.
 They must use their NIE for all financial and administrative processes in Spain, including employment.